 Juice basically meant connections: if you had juice, you had some connections, and if you had no juice, you had little to no love during your time locked down.

 The thing is though, my juice was paltry compared to the love some of the other folks got at Central.
-For this, a kid named Connor ran it best.
+For this, a kid named Connor comes to mind.

 “Kids walk in here and ain’t tryin to step on nobody’s toes.
 Another two weeks though and they start walking like they da kings ‘round here; all gangstered out, frontin’.”

 In his first week at the halls, Connor was quiet, polite, and mostly invisible to the rest of the unit.
 He made eye contact with no one in particular, and got in file just like the rest of us when it came time to line up for class or rec.
-By his second week though, once he got a feel for the place Connor found his way, and he went on to become one of the loudest, most defiant foos in the unit to the irritation of most of his peers, including myself.
+By his second week though, once he got a feel for the place, Connor found his comfort zone and went on to become one of the loudest, most defiant foos in the unit–to the irritation of most of his peers–including myself.
 The thing is, he had a bad temper and a scandalous way about him which would often send him to the box or ‘solitary’, but which also made the rarity of his good behavior something particularly noticeable for the staff.

 At a distance, I resented Connor for this.
 As I saw things I got my juice at KL for being respectful, whereas Connor got his for being less than terrible.
-That distance would actually scale down though, following a certain Sunday afternoon.
+I would learn more about Connor though, following a certain Sunday afternoon.